SenJia/C_Pegasos/README.md

 ##Usage:
 CPegasos classifer has two main functions, train and test, which need an array list of "Sample" as argument.
 The "Sample" class simply consists of two varibles, an integer for label and a SimpleMatrix for feature vector.
-More details for the use of feature vector, please visit the website of ["Efficient Java Matrix Library" (EJML)](https://code.google.com/p/efficient-java-matrix-library/).
+For  more details about the use of feature vector, please visit the website of ["Efficient Java Matrix Library" (EJML)](https://code.google.com/p/efficient-java-matrix-library/).
 ```java
 ArrayList<Sample> trainingSet = new ArrayList<Sample>();